keenlabs/KeenClient-Python/README.rst

 Contributing
 ------------

 This is an open source project and we love involvement from the community!
 Hit us up with pull requests and issues.
+Here are our `guidelines <./CONTRIBUTING.md>`_ for how to contribute.

 .. |build-status| image:: https://secure.travis-ci.org/keenlabs/KeenClient-Python.png
     :target: http://travis-ci.org/keenlabs/KeenClient-Python